 An assessment of wastage in Thoroughbred racing from conception to four years of age, by British researcher L.B.
 Jeffcott, published in 1982, found that from 1970 to 1974 the total wastage rate in British horse racing was 73%.
 About 14% of the foals born were never registered, 20% were not trained to race, and 6% were trained but never raced.

-Subsequent studies have confirmed this now more-than-40-year-old estimate of wastage, discovering no hint that improved breeding, greater concern for animal welfare, changes in track design and construction, or economic concerns have reduced it.
+Subsequent studies have confirmed this now nearly-50-year-old estimate of wastage, finding no hint that better breeding, greater concern for animal welfare, changes in track design and construction, or economic concerns have reduced it.

 Nearly 40% wastage per year

 Found McGreevy et al, “Total horse exit rates for the 2002-03 official race year [in Australia] were 39.7% and 38.7% for the thoroughbred and standardbred racing industries, respectively.”

 Of the horses who were withdrawn from racing, McGreevy et al learned, 36.5% of the thoroughbreds and 35.2% of the standardbreds were simply considered uncompetitive.
 Thirty-one percent of the thoroughbreds and 27% of the standardbreds were injured.
 About 10% of the horses were withdrawn from racing and retired to breeding.
 Thoroughbreds and standardbreds had the same rate––6.4%––of being retired from racing due to inappropriate temperament or behavior.

 About one horse withdrawn from racing in five was withdrawn for miscellaneous other reasons.

 “About 6.3% of thoroughbreds and 16.6% of standardbreds were sent to a processing plant following their racing careers,” McGreevy et al continued.